Blue Grotto, Lubenice

 Blue Grotto, Biševo

 A few miles from the Green Cave on the island of Biševo is the Blue Grotto, one of the most famous Adriatic caves among tourists.
 Though it is commonly believed that early morning and late afternoon are the best times to visit the cave, it has a magical turquoise-blue reflection all day long.
-It can be entered by swimming or with a small boat, and if you are a more experienced diver, then by diving.
+It can currently only be entered by small official sightseeing boats.
 It is most difficult to reach during the jugo wind, but that is exactly when staying in it is supposed to be even more special because of the rustling of the sea, the vibrations of the rocks and every wave that comes in.
 An oasis for all the senses.

 Medvidina Cave, Biševo